Andy Green (RAF officer): Road car

 His next land speed attempt was intended to be for MG in a specially modified MG F called the MG EX255; however, due to the time required for modifications, the project did not finish on time and that attempt never happened.

 Diesel power

 Since then, Green's most recent challenge was the driving of the JCB Dieselmax car, attempting to take the Diesel Land Speed Record over 300 mi/h.
-Having tested the vehicle on his own RAF base, Wittering, on 22 August 2006, he broke the previous record of 236 mph (set in August 1973), after attaining an average speed of 328.767 mph during two runs on the Bonneville Salt Flats, Utah.
+After testing the vehicle at RAF Wittering, on 22 August 2006, he broke the previous record of 236 mph (set in August 1973), after attaining an average speed of 328.767 mph during two runs on the Bonneville Salt Flats, Utah.
 Twenty four hours later, Green broke his own record, achieving a speed of 350.092 mph on 23 August 2006.

 Honours and awards

 He was appointed an Officer of the Order of the British Empire in the 1998 New Year Honours.
 He was awarded the Segrave Trophy by the Royal Automobile Club in 1997.
 In 2006 he was awarded the John Cobb Trophy by the British Racing Drivers' Club for "a success of outstanding character" and an Honorary degree from Staffordshire University in July 2008.